Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - People generally overestimate the duration of intense events, but this also happens for mundane events such as waiting in line at the grocery store.
 - Our subjective sense of time is actually quite inaccurate.
 - Boring activities can create a feeling of chronostasis.
-- Chronostasis: the sensation that time is standing still.
+- *Chronostasis*: the sensation that time is standing still.
 - Exciting or engaging events have the opposite effect where time seems to have vaporized.
 - E.g. Being immersed in your favorite hobby or experiencing how time flies by while having fun.
 - Two types of timing
-    - Prospective: determining the passage of time starting from the present into the future.
+    - *Prospective*: determining the passage of time starting from the present into the future.
-    - Retrospective: determining the passage of time from the past until the present.
+    - *Retrospective*: determining the passage of time from the past until the present.
 - We engage in both types of timing everyday.
 - E.g. If someone asks you to remind them in five minutes versus if someone left five minutes ago and someone else asks how long ago since they left.
 - The brain uses different mechanisms for each type of timing.